 What is Mythania?

 Mythania lies far beyond the world we know, a planet orbiting the golden star Solaron along with her dark sister world, Atracus, locked in an eternal celestial dance.
-This is a world where juggernaut war machines ravage the landscape, where stupendous air fleets dominate the skies, where mighty wizards battle enchanted automatons, and where the march of progress is moved as much by gears of iron as it is by the weaving of spells.
+It is a world where juggernaut war machines ravage the landscape, where stupendous air fleets dominate the skies, where astral mages battle enchanted automatons, and where the march of progress is moved as much by gears of iron as it is by weave of spell.
 Empires rich in both science and magic have come and gone on through the ages.
 From darkness to renaissance, from wars of tyranny to eras of peace and prosperity, kingdoms have risen and nations have fallen like the cycle of the endless seasons.

 Yet now, at the dawn of the Age of Progress, a new menace has cast its shadow across the world.
 Sinister forces threaten to rekindle the ancient war that nearly destroyed the two worlds a thousand years before.
 From beyond all the known lands and beyond the seas and the skies, the enemy comes.
 It comes not from any kingdom or nation on earth, but from above, and so very far away.